Leasw144/whats-cookin-starter-kit/README.md

 * Run `open index.html` in your terminal to open the application in your browser.

+## Challenges/Wins

+This project was certainly the most open to interpretation of any project to date in our experience at Turing, and at first it make approaching it very intimidating and overwhelming.
+It really pushed us to take advantage of our organizational tools, and use things like Github Projects to break down the larger task at hand into bite-sized, do-able chunks.
+Learning how to work together to decide what kind of MVP we wanted to produce was challenging for the same reasons: the spec for this project was very intentionally vague, especially when compared to what we have worked on leading up to this point in the program.
+By using the project board to outline each next step, we were also able to get a much clearer picture of what this application actually needed to look like.

 ## Contributors

 * This project was submitted on 7/15/2020 by [Linus Leas](https://github.com/Leasw144) and [Aaron Burris-DeBoskey](https://github.com/Abdeboskey).